NEWS: Peacemaking Colloquium 2020 Recordings are Now Available!

 NEWS: The Little Book of Restorative Teaching Tools – A Virtual Book Launch

-At this link, you can find a free webinar on the Little Book of Restorative Teaching Tools, sponsored by the Zehr Institute and presented by the authors, Lindsey Pointer and Kathleen McGoey of the Longmont (Colorado) Community Justice Partners program: Includes a wide ranging discussion on how restorative practices can have positive impacts in many different spheres of life and work, focusing on pedagogical approaches.
+NEWS: The Little Book of Restorative Teaching Tools - A Virtual Book Launch At this link, you can find a free webinar on the Little Book of Restorative Teaching Tools, sponsored by the Zehr Institute and presented by the authors, Lindsey Pointer and Kathleen McGoey of the Longmont (Colorado) Community Justice Partners program: https://www.youtube.com/watch?feature=emb_logo&time_continue=11&v=scRaXcnP9qM Includes

 NEWS: Eastern Mennonite University in Virginia is Offering Peacemaking Courses